mscdex/ssh2/README.md

     * **strictVendor** - _boolean_ - Performs a strict server vendor check before sending vendor-specific requests, etc. (e.g. check for OpenSSH server when using `openssh_noMoreSessions()`) **Default:** `true`

     * **algorithms** - _object_ - This option allows you to explicitly override the default transport layer algorithms used for the connection.
-The value for each category must either be an array of valid algorithm names or an object containing `append`, `prepend`, and/or `remove` properties that each contain an _array_ of algorithm names or RegExps to match to adjust default lists for each category.
-For arrays, the order of the algorithm names matters, with the most favorable being first.
+The value for each category must either be an array of valid algorithm names to set an exact list (with the most preferrable first) or an object containing `append`, `prepend`, and/or `remove` properties that each contain an _array_ of algorithm names or RegExps to match to adjust default lists for each category.
 Valid keys:

         * **kex** - _mixed_ - Key exchange algorithms.
             * Default list (in order from most to least preferrable):